Sediqa-Fahimi/uniqsy/README.md

 \> npm run webpack
 \> rails s

-view the site on localhost:3000
+Then you can view the site on localhost:3000